-This booklet marks the start of an important process for you and your daughter, giving information on the curriculum studied from Year 9 to Year 11.
-Choosing the right subjects to study through to Year 11 is imperative to gaining high quality and appropriate qualifications.
+This booklet marks the start of a crucial process for you and your daughter giving information on their three-year curriculum studied from Year 9 to Year 11.
+Making well informed decisions on which subjects to take through to Year 11 is imperative to ensuring smooth and rapid progress towards gaining high quality and appropriate qualifications.